Paul Brest

 Paul Brest (born 1940) is an American legal scholar.
-He is professor emeritus at Stanford Law School, where he served as dean from 1987 to 1999.
-After retiring as dean, he became president of the William and Flora Hewlett Foundation.
-From 2000-2012, and then returned to Stanford, where he currently teaches.
+He is a professor emeritus at Stanford Law School, where he served as dean from 1987 to 1999.
+After retiring as dean, he became president of the William and Flora Hewlett Foundation from 2000-2012, and then returned to Stanford, where he currently teaches.
 Brest is recognized for his work in constitutional law, philanthropy, impact investing, and nonprofit strategy.

 Family

 Brest is the son of Alexander Brest, a civil engineer, and Mia Glazer, who involuntarily emigrated from Vienna, Austria in 1938.
 His brother Peter is retired from a career managing social welfare organizations.

 He has been married to Iris Lang Brest, whom he met at Swarthmore College, since 1962.
 They have two children: Hilary Meltzer, Chief of the Environmental Law Division of the New York City Law Department, and Jeremy Brest, a corporate finance executive.
 They have five grandchildren.

 Education and early career

 Brest received his Bachelor of Arts degree from Swarthmore College in 1962 and his Bachelor of Laws from Harvard Law School in 1965.

 Following law school, Brest clerked for Judge Bailey Aldrich of the Court of Appeals for the First Circuit and for Justice John Marshall Harlan II of the Supreme Court of the United States.
 He also practiced as a civil rights litigator with the NAACP Legal Defense and Education Fund in Mississippi.